The 12 Best Hearing Aids of 2022

 How long does it take to get used to a hearing aid?

 Adjusting to your new hearing aids takes time.
 For some people, getting used to wearing hearing aids happens within a few days.
 But for many others, there is a learning curve that may take a few months before being fully adjusted to wearing a new device.
 In general, you should notice a difference right away.
 If you're having problems, reach out to the hearing center or online retailer that sold you the hearing aids.
-They can provide tips and guidance to help with the fit and make your hearing aid experience better.
+They can provide tips and guidance to help with the fit and make your hearing aid review experience better.

 Do small hearing aids work?